Home / About

 Overview

 In order to promote the implementation of graduate education and teaching work, improve the training mechanism, and ensure the quality of graduate cultivation, ZJUI has established the Graduate Affiars Committee.
 The committee is an expert organization that provides consultation, deliberation, decision-making, supervision, and guidance for the graduate education of the institute.
-The committee members are listed in alphabetical order according to surnames' pinyin.
+The committee members are listed in stroke number according to surnames' pinyin.

 Members